-This "Dated" Pedicure Trend Is Always Polarizing, But Experts Say It's on the Rise
+This "Dated" Pedicure Trend Is Always Polarizing, But an Expert Says It's on the Rise

-As a beauty editor, I'm forever keeping my eyes peeled on nail trends and pedicure trends.
-One trend that I've been seeing all over my socials right now is French pedicures.
+As a beauty editor, I'm forever keeping my eyes peeled for manicure and pedicure trends.
+One that I've been seeing all over my socials is French pedicures.
 That being said, the internet seems split on this one.
-Many think it looks a little dated, but the other camp says it's classic.
+Many think it looks a little dated, but the other camp says it's an elegant nail trend that's a total classic.

-The origins of the French manicure came from Orly Founder Jeff Pink, who in 1975 invented it for actresses on film sets who often needed to change their nail color between scenes.
+The origins of the French manicure came from Orly founder Jeff Pink, who invented it in 1975 for actresses on film sets who often needed to change their nail color between scenes.
 This was time-consuming, and the classic and neutral design of the French manicure meant that it worked across scenes and didn't affect the film's continuity.
-Since then, we've seen the French style take to our toes as a classic and timeless pedicure look.
+Since then, we've seen the French style take to our toes as a timeless pedicure look.

-Whether you love or hate it, the French pedicure isn't going anywhere, with top nail techs proclaiming it's well and truly back.
+Whether you love or hate it, the French pedicure isn't going anywhere, and top nail techs are proclaiming it's well and truly back.

 How to Do a French Pedicure

 If you're doing your French pedicure at home, Hancock has some tips for getting it right.
-"Achieving the perfect French pedicure starts with meticulous skin and nail prep," says Hancock.
+"Achieving the perfect French pedicure starts with meticulous skin and nail prep," she says.
 "For stubborn cuticles, I use cuticle remover before pushing and nipping.
-To leave the skin glowing, I finish with Pillow Powder foot soak and Mineral Scrub exfoliator," she says.
+To leave the skin glowing, I finish with Pillow Powder foot soak and Mineral Scrub exfoliator.
+Depending on the client's skin tone, I typically choose between The GelBottle [nail polish in] Precious, Solo, or Marshmallow for a pink base.
+If the client has any discoloration on their toenails, which is quite common for first-time gel pedi clients, I apply two to three thin layers of the base color to effectively conceal it and create a flawless finish."

 French Pedicure Ideas